magepages/mpdocs/docs/abandoned-cart-email/index.md

 ```
 *Note:
 * Mageplaza Abandoned Cart Email is totally compatible with Mageplaza SMTP extension
-* Abandoned Cart Email extension supports and keeps track of logged customers or entered emails by visitors when they're in the checkout page
+* The extension supports and keeps track of logged customers or entered emails by visitors when they're in the checkout page
 ```

 ## How to configure